luren9/home-server/obsidian/notes/bitnamilegacy.md

 https://github.com/vmware-tanzu/helm-charts/issues/698

 ## Problem
 So if my guess is right and i just hit an older cached image from bitnamilegacy that i have had from before, then i wouldn't be able to restore my kubernetes cluster properly.
 This has to be looked in to more though.
-Oddly, both